SpinalHDL/SpinalDoc/spinal/core/introduction.md

 permalink: /spinal/core/introduction.md
 ---

-The core components of the language are described in this document.
-It is part of the general [Spinal user guide](userGuide.md).
+The core of the language define the syntax that provide many features :

-The core language components are as follows:

-- [*Clock domains*](#clock_domains), which allow to define and interoperate multiple clock domains within a design
+- Types / Literals
+- Register / Clock domains
+- Component / Area
-- *Memory instantiation*, which permit the automatic instantiation of RAM and ROM memories.
+- RAM / ROM
-- *IP instantiation*, using either existing VHDL or Verilog component.
-- Assignments
-- When / Switch
+- When / Switch / Mux
-- Component hierarchy
-- Area
-- Functions
-- Utility functions
+- BlackBox (to integrate VHDL or Verilog IP inside Spinal)
-- VHDL generator
+- Spinal to VHDL converter

+Then, by using these features, you can of course define your digital hardware, but also build powerful libraries and abstractions.
+It's one of the biggest advantages of Spinal over commonly used HDL, the language is not stuck in the rock, you can extend it without having knowledge about the compiler.<br>
+One example of that is the [Spinal lib](/SpinalDoc/spinal/lib/introduction.md) which add many utils, tools, buses and methodology.